-The difference between side cartridge and stored pressure extinguishers is found in more than just their design.
+The difference between side cartridge and stored pressure suppression systems is found in more than just their design.
 Each type will do well when used in the right application and in the right environment.
 The secret is knowing when and where to use each type.

 The state-of-the-art side cartridge units are preferred industry wide in the heavy mobile equipment market for the following reasons:

 Stored pressure units share their niche with side cartridge operated units as handheld portable fire extinguishers, and in stationary situations such as protecting restaurant range hoods and electrical switching stations.